monetha/js-verifiable-data/README.md

   key: 'secret_message',
   value: {

-    // IPFS hash of directory where the encrypted data with it's metadata is store.
+    // IPFS hash of directory where the encrypted data with it's metadata is stored.
     dataIpfsHash: 'Qmabcde...',

     // Byte array of secret encryption key's hash.